PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 ...    print("What is the blank for the sample: {}".format(sample))
 ...    for idx, blank in enumerate(blanks):
 ...        print("{}: {}".format(idx+1, blank))
-...    if "dio" in sample:
+...    if "solution" in sample:
 ...       print("2")
-...       return "dio solvent 1mm cell"
+...       return "example solvent 1mm cell"
 ...    elif "h2o" in sample:
 ...        print("3")
 ...        return "h2o blank"